-This is a serious issue in Kolkata, an India in general.
-If you're a first time traveler here, you will most certainly get scammed as this country is notorious for scams performed on tourists.
-Taxi scams with taxi drivers convincing you to take another accommodation are very common, as are those where vendors give you less change than they should.
-Whatever service anyone offers you - you find out how much it costs first, because they will try to charge literally everything.
+This is a serious issue in Kolkata, India in general.
+If you're a first-time traveler here, you will most certainly get scammed as this country is notorious for scams performed on tourists.
+Taxi scams with taxi drivers convincing you to take other accommodation are very common, as are those where vendors give you less change than they should.
+Whatever service anyone offers you - you find out how much it costs first, because they will try to sell everything.

 So...
 How Safe Is Kolkata Really?